cart96/unreal/README.md

 Unofficial SurrealDB client for Elixir.
 Supports both WebSocket and HTTP connection.

+**NOTE**: Currently, Unreal is complete library for simple projects.
+But I am trying to improve it for large projects.

 ## Installation

 Add `unreal` to your list of dependencies in `mix.exs`: